 An annual population growth of at least 10% must be documented before any lethal control or removals from the wild for more than six months are even considered.

 Mexican gray wolves belong in the Colorado plateau and southern Rockies.
 Wolves shall not be removed from the wild because they roamed beyond any geographic boundary, and in particular wolves shall not be removed from the wild for traveling into or inhabiting regions north of Interstate Highway 40.

 Mexican gray wolves belong in Mexico too.
 Wolves shall not be removed from the wild for preying on livestock south of Interstate Highway 10 in Arizona and New Mexico, in order to facilitate natural connectivity between wolves in the U.S. and in Mexico.

 Wolves need freedom from boundaries.
 Given room to roam, the wolves will establish themselves in suitable areas with adequate game.
 The FWS must be proactive in support of wolves to establish new packs and populations in additional areas.
 Capturing and containing wolves is always a risky business that can result in death or trauma to the wolf.

 Wolves once lived throughout Arizona and New Mexico and played a critical role in keeping the balance of nature in place.
 We need to restore this important animal that has been missing for too long.

 Don’t worry if this is the first time you’ve written official comments to a federal or state agency.
 The most important thing is that FWS hears that wolf recovery is important to you and the outcome of this process should support their future.

-Mexican wolf advocates will be hosting a two-part webinar in May.
+Mexican wolf advocates hosted a two-part webinar in May.
 If you would like to learn more about the history of Mexican gray wolf recovery and tips on how to write a letter that will make a significant difference during the public comment period, you can link to recordings of them here!